prathameshdongarkar/neural_style_transfer/README.md

 ## Intuition of the Model

 The NST model leverages the ability of CNNs to capture high-level content and style features.
-By minimizing the content and style losses, the model ensures that the generated image retains the content of the content image while incorporating the artistic style of the style image.
+By minimizing the content and style losses,  our model strives to capture content while embracing style.
+It's like Picasso collaborating with your vacation photos!

 ## Results